Device management

 - -Wait 1–2 minutes and refresh Devices view

-- -If the device appears twice or disappears, check for duplicate clientId on another device
+- -If the device appears twice or disappears, check that another device is not using the same device ID (clientId)

 Device shows offline